canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-06-23-lets-read-umineko-episode-3-part-13.md

 > The concept of death does not exist for a Golden Witch.
 The names of the Golden Witch and Beatrice will be handed down for all eternity.

 Which means... when we talk about Beatrice being a 1000-year-old witch, is it more that it's a 1000-year-old *inherited title*!?
+Ironically, that's a lot easier to accomodate in a non-magical worldview.

 Eva Beatrice asks Ronove for advice, and he explains she can basically do anything now---so she decides to begin her course of sacrifices by slaughtering Rosa and Maria.